7 Reasons The Skin Inside Your Mouth Is Peeling Off

 One of the top causes of inside cheek peeling is “SLS” or sodium lauryl sulfate.
 SLS is a common ingredient in a lot of toothpaste blends because of the way it helps hold all of the other ingredients together.
 SLS also causes a foaming action, which makes some toothpastes a bit more bubbly and foamy than others.
 On a microscopic level, SLS is also an irritant.
 Some people are more sensitive to certain irritants than others, with SLS being one of the top offenders.

 SLS isn’t the only cause of skin peeling inside the mouth, but it is one of the very first things your dentist or hygienist will ask about if you’re complaining of sloughing skin.
-Generally, oral mucosa peeling can be anywhere like the inside of your lips or cheeks.
+Generally, shedding oral mucosa can be anywhere, like the inside of your lips or cheeks.
 Whereas other types of skin peeling may only be in certain areas of your mouth.

 7 Causes Of Skin Peeling Inside The Mouth